spring-projects/spring-integration/README.md

 # Using Eclipse or Spring Tool Suite (when the BuildShip Plugin is not installed)

-To generate Eclipse metadata (.classpath and .project files, etc), do the following:
+To generate Eclipse metadata (.classpath and .project files, etc.), do the following:

     ./gradlew eclipse